WojciechMatuszewski/programming-notes/web/typescript/production-ts-fe.md

 ```

 Now there is no ambiguity with the import.
 The bundler exactly knows that this should be stripped, because of the `import type` syntax.

+## Creating a library - takeaways

+- use `npx gitignore node` for generating `.gitignore` files for node environment.

+- use `volta` to pin engines and libraries. `volta` is like better `nvm`.

+- `esModuleInterop` treats `cjs` modules as if they have _default export_.

+- `skipLibCheck` can be dangerous.
+If you have this on and _you have to have this on for your library to compile_ any consumer of your library also has to do it.
+  This is something you might not want to happen.
+Be careful here.

+- consider opting-in for `types` option.
+Since this will force you to explicitly list the _typings_ that are available to you, you are reducing a chance of someone referencing a `devDependency` module in the `src` folder.
+If you need to split things between testing and development, consider using 2 `tsconfig.json` with different `include` statements.

+- use `eslint --init` to setup `eslint` config fast

+- consider adding separate `tsconfig` for `eslint`.
+You can specify the `projects` option